 The following matrix links the strategies implemented by the Company with respect to the integration of the sustainability risks to financial products, following the SFDR Regulation's principles:

-Integration strategy Art.
-6 ART.
-8 ART.
-9

-SRI Exclusion criteria (SRI binding Screening) • • •

-ESG Screening and Monitoring (ESG binding Screening) • • •
+INTEGRATION STRATEGY Art.
+6 Art.
+8 Art.
+9 SRI Exclusion criteria (SRI binding Screening) • • • ESG Screening and Monitoring (ESG binding Screening) • • •

-Integration of ESG factors •

-Impact investing •

-Engagement and Stewardship • • •